 One Democrat, Rep. Jared Golden of Maine, opposed it.
 Democrats also approved the plan on their own in the Senate through the special budget reconciliation process.

-Impact on Economy and Gold
+Impact on Gold Prices and Economy

 Markets welcomed the bold proposal of spending almost $2 trillion.
-Some expenditure, especially on vaccines and healthcare, sound pretty reasonable.
+Some expenditures, especially on vaccines and healthcare, sound pretty reasonable.
 However, $1.9 trillion is a lot of money!
 And a lot of federal debt, as the stimulus would be debt-funded!

 So, there is a risk that Biden’s package would overheat the economy and increase inflation.
 Surprisingly, even some mainstream economists who support deficit spending notice this possibility.
 For instance, former Treasury Secretary Larry Summers said that Biden’s stimulus